Fasting (& feasting) in Bali

 To reacquaint your digestive system with food is one aspect of breaking the fast.
 After days of resting the fast breaking diet needs to be simple and small, with gradual increments in complexity and size.

 Another key aspect is to resume ones deeply intimate relationship with food.
 It is a core relationship for us all, and fasting calls us to look at the type of relationship we have and want with food.
 This relationship is so central to the food choices we make every day.
 The reintroduction phase highlights to me how important it is that people with eating disorders or a history of eating disorders avoid fasting.
 The heightened taste sensations challenge self control, so anyone with a history of binge eating is not doing themselves any favors.

 Additionally, the vacuous hunger and consumption patterns ingrained in contemporary western humanity, is a force to be reckoned with.
 Negotiating our ‘normal’ patterns of consumption needs tender care and spacious consideration.
 On reflection I would have been better spending longer at the casa during the reintroduction phase.

 In the end, I had two, super delicious (smallish) meals before I left Bali.
 In reality though, I’d consumed so much more than a few culinary delights.
 I had been feasting on their ancient island ways, the natural beauty of their oceans, skies, sunrises, sunsets, flora and fauna, and their love imbued, relaxed culture the whole time.

 I am sated.

-Would you be interested in joining us for your personalised naturopathic fast in Bali this September?
-Get in touch now and we’ll let you know as soon as details are announced.
+Would you be interested in joining us for your personalised naturopathic fast in Bali?
+All the details are here.